patevs/dotfiles/README.md

 # dotfiles

 > This repository contains my personal configuration files (also known as .files)
-> for Windows and Linux machines as well as utility scripts to aid in the install and setup of various software.
+> for Windows and Linux machines.

 ---